admb-project/admb-project.github.io/downloads/admb-11.6pre/INSTALL.md

 For Unix, MinGW and Cygwin shells, read the [QuickStartUnix](QuickStartUnix.html).

-For Ubuntu14 computers, read the [QuickStartUbuntu14](QuickStartUbuntu14.html).
+For Ubuntu14 and Ubuntu16 computers, read the [QuickStartUbuntu](QuickStartUbuntu.html).

 For all others, read the source installation procedure below.